mmmago/cowboyunleashed/README.md

 - Long press assistance button to disable / enable speed limit
 - While disabled, press assistance button to switch between speed modes (customizable in settings).
 2. Customize or disable the 25km/h speed limit
-3. Edit field weakening parameter (increase assistance help in higher speeds)
+3. Edit the field weakening parameter to increase assistance at higher speeds.
 4. Enable *Auto Unlock* on the C1+
-5. Edit Hall Interpolation Transitions (HIT) (resolve motor judder at startup)
+5. Edit the Hall Interpolation Transitions (HIT) to resolve motor judder at startup.
 6. Edit blinking rear light sensivity when you brake
-7. Reset PCB (printed circuit board).
-Not resetting any settings made before with the app.
-Might resolve some light bug on the C1+ and overall connectivity problem.
+7. Reset the PCB (printed circuit board), which might resolve some minor issues with the C1+ and improve connectivity.
+Note that this won't reset any other settings made with the app.
-8. Read other bike values (like battery cycles)
+8. Read other bike values, such as battery cicles

-The app is automatically scanning bluetooth devices around and will ask you to unlock your bike if it founds it.
-Set the settings you need, try them on, then if you want to keep them, press "flash", which will also lock your bike.
+The app automatically scans for Bluetooth devices and prompts you to unlock your bike if it finds it.
+Set the desired settings, try them out, and if you wish to keep them, press "flash," which will also lock your bike.

-### To clarify, you can use both this app and the Cowboy app, just not at the same time, otherwhise the bike might not be detected.
-Once the settings are flashed in the bike, they are stored and are not dependent of this application.
+### To clarify, you can use both this app and the Cowboy app, but not at the same time, as this might prevent the bike from being detected.
+Once the settings are flashed into the bike, they are stored and not dependent on this app.

-The settings are not stored until you don't press "flash", so if you just want to try some settings or use them for your current ride, apply them without storing (with the "flash" button).
+The settings are not stored until you press "flash."
+If you only want to try some settings or use them for your current ride, apply them without storing (with the "flash" button).
 Locking the bike will dismiss them.
-Note that anyway, **all changes are reversible**, as you can set everything to default.
-(Speed limit enabled, FW 0%, HIT 1).
+Note that all changes are reversible, and you can set everything to default (speed limit enabled, FW 0%, HIT 1).

 Exemple of settings to apply :